 Preheat the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease two 8-inch round cake pans with oil spray and line with baking or parchment paper.

-- In a large mixing bowl, add flour, cocoa powder, baking soda and sugars and stir briefly.
+- In a large mixing bowl, add flour, cocoa powder, baking soda, salt and sugars and stir briefly.

 - In a separate mixing bowl, add water, oil and vanilla.
 Add water mixture to dry ingredients and stir to combine.
 Pour into prepared cake tins and bake for 25-30 minutes or until a skewer inserted in the middle comes out clean.